The following information is only as accurate as the last update (Feb., 2020)! However, it is a starting point.

 – Consider wearing a repellent but be aware that many repellents just keep the ticks away from the areas that are covered.
 Ticks may walk around until they find an area of skin without repellent.
 According to a June 13, 2014, Canadian Paediatric Society Document, “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
 Products containing up to 20% icaridin are considered to be safe and efficacious”.
 Consumer Reports had also done a review of bug repellents and recommended Sawyer Premium Insect Repellent 20% Picaridin.
 There is a product available in the US called Permethrin that can actually kill ticks.
 Products with some permethrin can be purchased in Canada.
 It is for use on clothing, equipment, etc., rather than on your skin.
 It is widely used by the US and Canadian Military on their uniforms, as well as many in the US that work or spend a lot of time outdoors.
 A small variety of “No Fly Zone” Clothing is now available in Canada via Mark’s.
 Unfortunately, at this time, it cannot be advertised as being tick repellant clothing, although I believe it is the same product that is sold in the US as such.

-– If at all possible, wear light coloured clothes, with a tight weave, so that you can spot the ticks more easily and tuck your pants into your socks and shirt into your pants so you have more time to find the ticks on your clothes before they get to your body.
+– If at all possible, wear light coloured clothes, with a tight weave, so that you can spot the ticks more easily.
+Although not fashionable, tuck your pants into your socks and shirt into your pants so you have more time to find the ticks on your clothes before they get to your body.
 However, this is generally not realistic for the warmer months.

 Before You Come Indoors